ingrid534/WordleWar/README.md

 ##### Design
 - [x] 5-8 letter words (plus the new game rules that come with it)
-- [ ] ability to do multiple rounds per game
+- [ ] ability to do multiple rounds per game ?
-    - we can thing about this once we get started and get a better idea of the scope
+    - we can think about this once we get started and get a better idea of the scope

 ##### Misc
 - [x] find word bank for words file